Who this document is for

 Suspending a site

-If a site coordinator leaves, is unavailable, or a site closes: email info@adherence.cc requesting that the site's workspace key be suspended.
+If a site coordinator leaves, is unavailable, or a site closes: email info@adherence.cc requesting that the site's workspace key be revoked.
 The existing data remains accessible to you via the institutional key.
-The suspended coordinator can no longer log in or submit data.
+The revoked coordinator can no longer log in or submit data.
+Data already submitted is never deleted — revocation is access-only.

 Changing a site coordinator

-The PI and Institution tiers support bulk upload via an XLSM template.
+All keyed workspace tiers (Student, Researcher, PI, and Institution) support bulk upload via an XLSM template.
 This allows you to import data collected on paper, in REDCap, or from other electronic systems into ATLAS in a single operation.

 When to use bulk upload